-It will be recommended to the May 23, 2018 combined general meeting that Michèle Cyna, Muriel Mayette-Holtz and Jesus Hernandez be reappointed as directors.
-Should Ms. Michèle Cyna be reappointed as director at this general meeting, it will be recommended that, after the general meeting, the Board of Directors reappoint her as a member of the Audit Committee.
+Should Mr. Eric Hémar be reappointed as director during this general meeting, it will be recommended that, after the general meeting, the Board of Directors reappoint him as Chairman of the Board of Directors.
+And should Mr. Christophe Satin be reappointed as director during this general meeting, it will be recommended that, after the general meeting, the Board of Directors reappoint him as Deputy CEO.